 I’ve been quite open about my Balkan love affair.
 I’ve made no secret of the fact that three of the most gorgeous men I know all happen to be Serbian.
 Not necessarily gorgeous gorgeous in the Clooney sense of the word, but lovely lads – gems, all of them.
-There’s a fourth I could add to my list but I’m loathe to do it as he’s fictional – created by the pen of Srđan Valjarević.
+There’s a fourth I could add to my list but I’m loath to do it as he’s fictional – created by the pen of Srđan Valjarević.
 Yet I suspect (and hope) that he might be somewhat autobiographical as both the character and the author spent time by in Bellagio by Lake Como on a Rockefeller fellowship.
 The book my hero narrates is titled Lake Como and has been translated from the Serbian Komo.
-It’s up there on my list of all time favourites so when in Milan recently and offered the chance to visit the real Lake Como, I didn’t need to be asked twice.
+It’s up there on my list of all-time favourites so when in Milan recently and offered the chance to visit the real Lake Como, I didn’t need to be asked twice.

 Just 50 miles north of Milan, Lake Como, Europe’s deepest lake, came into being as the glaciers of the last Ice Age retreated and melted.
 It’s featured in movies like Casino Royale, Star Wars, Oceans Twelve, A Monthly by the Lake, What a Beautiful Day, and The Shadow of Suspicion.
 It’s so popular as a location that you can do a Hollywood-style tour of the villas that have been captured on celluloid.
 Once I realised that George wasn’t home, I lost interest.